 Tankless Water Heaters

 Tankless water heaters are preferred for their energy efficiency since they heat water when directed to.
 Because they lack a tank, they can be squeezed in convenient spaces, like under your sink or in a closet.
 As another bonus, they usually last twice as long as a tank model.
 However, it’s smart to note they’re often more expensive than tank models.
 But this cost can be offset by rebates since quite a few models are ENERGY STAR® rated.

 Depend on Service Experts Heating & Air Conditioning for Outstanding Water Heater Replacement

 Hot water heater replacement cost isn’t cheap.
 In fact, connecting a new heater can cost several thousand dollars, especially if you want a tankless model.

 That’s why we offer an Advantage Program™ for your water heater.
 For one low monthly cost, you’ll earn a brand new one installed at no extra cost.
 There’s no down payment or large initial expense, and you’ll get to hold onto any applicable rebates.

 As a valued member, you’ll have access to 24/7 emergency service at no charge.
 Diagnostic, parts and labor fees are waived as well.* You’ll even have the flexibility to update your water heater tank size or style based on your family’s changing needs.**

-To learn more about our process for water heater replacement in Cocoa, give us a call at 321-428-7635 today.
+To learn more about our process for water heater replacement in Melbourne, give us a call at 321-428-7635 today.
 Our Experts are willing to help however we can.

 *See your signed Advantage Program Agreement for full details and exclusions. **New monthly rate will apply.